deeplearning4j/deeplearning4j/README.md

 Deeplearning4J integrates with Hadoop and Spark and runs on several backends that enable use of CPUs and GPUs.
 The aim is to create a plug-and-play solution that is more convention than configuration, and which allows for fast prototyping.

-Current version in maven central is `0.4-rc3.6`.
+Current version in maven central is `0.4-rc3.8`.

 ---
+## Using Deeplearning4j

+To get started using Deeplearning4j, please go to our [Quickstart](http://deeplearning4j.org/quickstart.html).
+You'll need to be familiar with a Java automated build tool such as Maven and an IDE such as IntelliJ.

 ## Main Features
 - Versatile n-dimensional array class
 - GPU integration